 A Code Page (also referred to as Character Set or Encoding) is a table of values where each character has been assigned a numerical representation.
-A code page lets a computer identify characters and display text correctly.
+A code page enables a computer to identify characters and display text correctly.

-Alteryx supports many code pages that you can select when you input and output data files via the Input Data tool and Output Data tool.
+Alteryx supports many code pages that you can be select when you input and output data files via the Input Data tool and Output Data tool, or when you convert data types with the Blob Convert tool.
 Additionally, the

 Alteryx assumes that a wide string is a Unicode® string and a narrow string is a Latin 1 string.
 If you convert a string to a code page, it will not display correctly.
 Therefore, code pages should only be used to override text encoding issues within a file.
 Code pages can be different on different computers or can be changed for a single computer, leading to data corruption.
 For the most consistent results, use Unicode®, like UTF-8 or UTF-16 encoding, instead of a specific code page, which allows different languages to be encoded in the same data stream.

 UTF-8 is the most portable and compact way to store any character and is used most often.
 Both UTF-8 and UTF-16 are variable-width encoding, but UTF-8 is compatible with ASCII and the files tend to be smaller than with UTF-16.

 For more information on code pages, go to MSDN Library.